composable-logs/composable-logs/docs/docs/contact/index.md

 # Feedback and ideas welcome

-This is WIP and any feedback, ideas, questions etc. are welcome.
+This is WIP and any feedback, ideas, questions etc. are welcome :smile:.

 Either open an issue on Github or send an email.